opensearch-project/project-website/_posts/2023-06-09-flat-object.md

 ### Searching with flat object

-When searching for a model parameter, you can the use `flat_object` field name, `Parameters`:
+When searching for a model parameter, you can the use the `flat_object` field name, `Parameters`:

 ```json
 GET /test-index/_search